patrick-crawford/WEB422-Backup/notes/lodash.md

 Creates an array of elements, sorted in ascending order by the results of running each element in a collection thru each iteratee.
 This method performs a stable sort, that is, it preserves the original sort order of equal elements.
 The iteratees are invoked with one argument: (value).

 See: [https://lodash.com/docs/4.17.15#sortBy](https://lodash.com/docs/4.17.15#sortBy)

+> **NOTE:** a similar "sort" method is also available on the global Array Object - see: [Array.prototype.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)

 ```js
 let sortBy1 = _.sortBy(users, [